 “The Twitter feeds below are a random selection tied to a large set of “feeds” in the Tweet O-Rama – a large list of watchdog, housing, accountability, consumer, tax, vote protecting, public policy and business integrity people.
-I make them available to myself for a fast review of the times, sort of a personal am I thinking clearly, litmus test.
+I make them available to myself for a fast review of the times, sort of a person am I thinking clearly, litmus test.
 The “keyword” programs that hunt down story trends are cold and grabby.
 I like to stroll through them for the sense of humanity that remains in the issues people seek to resolve.

 Change toward anything better will not work without mass mobilization toward specific tests at the community-based action level of change.
 Moving the argument from the “atmospheric gas” problem to practical issues under the heading of resilience will shift the argument toward those tests.
-Every planning director and political leader should be asking questions such as 1) How many homes will flood or burn and where is it most likely now and in ten and twenty years?
-2) Can this region or nation handle that number and does it have a resilience plan?
+Every planning director and political leader should be asking questions such as 1) How many homes will flood or burn, and where is it most likely now and in ten and twenty years?
+2) Can this region or nation handle that number, and does it have a resilience plan?